Planar fault-tolerant logical measurements with low qubit overhead: Discussion

 For future work, an important direction is the development of Hadamard gates and magic state injections implemented directly on planar BB codes.
 Achieving this will likely require extending beyond strictly planar operations to include certain quasi-planar operations, those that, while not strictly planar by definition, can still be efficiently realized on planar architectures.
 On surface codes, examples include Hadamard gates via lattice surgery and magic state cultivation~\cite{geher2024error,Fowler2012,Gidney2024,Chen2025}.
 While we conjecture that similar operations are feasible for planar BB codes, the hybrid structure employed in this work may offer practical advantages.
 In particular, surface codes have demonstrated strong performance for tasks such as magic state preparation.
 In this work, we have primarily focused on performing one operation at a time per block; however, code craft also supports parallel operations by manipulating measurement channels, which merits further exploration.
-Moreover, although the stretching procedure in code craft is tailored specifically to planar BB codes, the cutting and painting operations are broadly applicable to general qLDPC codes, offering a versatile toolkit for constructing logical operations and enhancing fault tolerance.
+Regarding the qubit overhead, it is worth noting that the translational invariance of the underlying physical lattice allows for the dynamic adjustment of inter-block spacing, which could minimize the total qubit cost and provide additional flexibility for inter-block logical operations.
+Furthermore, while stretching and boundary cutting are currently tailored to topological codes, the bulk cutting and painting operations are broadly applicable to general qLDPC codes.
+Specifically, given any deformed code that measures multiple logical operators, one can isolate a specific target operator by selectively deleting stabilizers and subsequently maximize the code distance by optimizing the logical operator storage.
+Consequently, our framework provides a versatile toolkit for constructing logical operations and enhancing fault tolerance.